Lab Safety Simulation

 • Anticipate right and wrong actions in a science lab.

-• Examine material safety data sheet.
+• Examine material safety data sheet using the safety simulator.

 • Decide what to do if small accidents should happen.

-Recognition of laboratory safety and health problems has crystallized since the passage of the Occupational Safety and Health Act of 1970.
-This Act requires that certain precautions be observed to protect the safety and health of employees on the job.
-The employee designation includes all teachers employed by private and public school systems in States that have occupational safety and health plans accepted by the Occupational Safety and Health Administration (OSHA) of the U.S. Department of Labor (DOL).
-OSHA rules and regulations are provided to protect the employees and the facilities.
+• The employee designation includes all teachers employed by private and public school systems in States that have occupational safety and health plans accepted by the Occupational Safety and Health Administration (OSHA) of the U.S. Department of Labor (DOL).

 Principle of Work

-This test method sets out the procedure for the qualitative determination of the presence of arsenate in water by the precipitation of ammonium arsenomolybdate.
-This precipitate is formed when a large excess of ammonium molybdate reagent is added to a small volume of arsenate solution that is prepared in diluted nitric acid.
+• This test method sets out the procedure for the qualitative determination of the presence of arsenate in water by the precipitation of ammonium arsenomolybdate.

 Trusted by Leading Universities & Institutions